 - Explain the purpose of producers, consumers and decomposers

 - Examine the process of ecological succession

-The flexibility of this program of study allows you to learn online 24/7 at your own pace.
+The flexibility of this platform allows you to study online 24/7 at your own pace.
 Make the most of your review time by utilizing the video tags to jump quickly from one topic to the next.
 They can be accessed by clicking the timeline link.
-Ideal for those who prefer to learn by reading, the text lessons also highlight important keywords.
 Our short lesson quizzes consist of five questions, and corresponding worksheets of your quiz answers can be printed out for future reference.